adriangbrandon/rpq-matrix/README.md

-# RPQ-Matrix
+# Sparse Boolean Matrix Algebra

-Repository for the prototype source code of the paper Evaluating Regular Path Queries on Compressed Adjacency Matrices.
+Repository for the Sparse Boolean Matrix Algebra that supports the results of the paper Evaluating Regular Path Queries on Compressed Adjacency Matrices.
+In the folder `include` you can find four different classes to operate with boolean matrices:
+- `bm_k2_tree`: operations on the *k<sup>2</sup>-tree* representation of the boolean matrices.
+- `bm_k2_tree_p`: same as the previous but supporting multithreading in some algebra operations.
+- `bm_baseline`: opereations on the *baseline* representation of the boolean matrices based on the CSR and CSC formats.
+- `bm_baseline_32`: same as the previous but the maximum number of elements in a boolean matrix can be 2<sup>32</sup>.

+## Application: Regular Path Queries on Compressed Adjacency Matrices

+The file  `include/rpq_solver` implements the transformation of Regular Path Queries to algebra operations on boolean matrices.

 ### Queries and graph

 The queries are available in `queries`: